Quick Getaway trips in Arizona - Elk cooling off in the Hualapai Mountains

 .
-All of the trips below are less than 2 ½ hours away.
-Spend the day exploring, then return to Lake Havasu City in time for a relaxing lakeside dinner at one of many fabulous Lake Havasu restaurants
+All of the trips below are less than 2½ hours away.
+Spend the day exploring, then return to Lake Havasu City in time for a relaxing lakeside dinner at one of many fabulous

 .
-If you’re having trouble coming up with your own Arizona road trip ideas, we have more than a few suggestions.
+If you’re having trouble coming up ideas for Arizona day trips, we have more than a few suggestions.